2yt-code/OrainAuth/CONTRIBUTING.md

 # Contributing Guide

 First off, thank you for considering contributing to this project!
-It's people like you that make the open-source community such an amazing place to learn, inspire, and create.
+It's people like you that make the open-source community such an amazing place to learn, inspire, and create

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)